helm/helm-www/docs/chart_template_guide/yaml_techniques.md

 So far, this section has covered static YAML strings.
 That is, YAML strings that are copied from the template to the resulting YAML file verbatim.

-Things get more complicated, when templates generate YAML strings based on [dynamic values](/chart_template_guide/values_files.mdx).
-These values could contain YAML special characters (including line-breaks and indent), so the following naive approach could break the YAML structure that we intend:
+Things get more complicated when templates generate YAML strings based on [dynamic values](/chart_template_guide/values_files.mdx).
+These values could contain YAML special characters (including line breaks and indentation), so the following naive approach could break the YAML structure that we intend:

 ```yaml